Eishin Campus – High School

 01/05/1985

-Pedestrian Network ViewPhotographer:Christopher Alexander/C.E.S., Iruma-shi, Saitama, JapanSource:Digital, SlideCharacteristics:ColorViews of the main square, the first during a school gathering when it first opened, after the first stage of construction.
-The photo was exhibited at the 14th International Architecture Biennale Exhibition: “Office US”.
+Pedestrian Network ViewPhotographer:Christopher Alexander/C.E.S., Iruma-shi, Saitama, JapanSource:Digital, SlideCharacteristics:ColorDigitizedTwo views of the main square,next to the water’s edge.
+The first photo was exhibited at the 14th International Architecture Biennale Exhibition: “Office US”.

 -